linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/10 Options Markets Mechanics.md

 # Example 10.1

-Consider a call option to buy 100 shares of a company for  $30 per share.
+Consider a call option to buy 100 shares of a company for  \$30 per share.
 Suppose the company makes a 2-for-1 stock split.
-The terms of the option contract are then changed so that it gives the holder the right to purchase 200 shares for$ 15 per share.
+The terms of the option contract are then changed so that it gives the holder the right to purchase 200 shares for\$ 15 per share.

 Stock options are adjusted for stock dividends.
 A stock dividend involves a company issuing more shares to its existing shareholders.
 For example, a  $20\%$  stock dividend means that investors receive one new share for each five already owned.
 A stock dividend, like a stock split, has no effect on either the assets or the earning power of a company.
 The stock price can be expected to go down as a result of a stock dividend.
 The  $20\%$  stock dividend referred to is essentially the same as a 6-for-5 stock split.
 All else being equal, it should cause the stock price to decline to  $5/6$  of its previous value.
 The terms of an option are adjusted to reflect the expected price decline arising from a stock dividend in the same way as they are for that arising from a stock split.

 # Example 10.2

-Consider a put option to sell 100 shares of a company for  $15 per share.
+Consider a put option to sell 100 shares of a company for  \$15 per share.
 Suppose the company declares a 25\%$  stock dividend.
 This is equivalent to a 5-for-4 stock split.
 The terms of the option contract are changed so that it gives the holder the right to sell 125 shares for 12.

 Adjustments are also made for rights issues.
 The basic procedure is to calculate the theoretical price of the rights and then to reduce the strike price by this amount.